openshift/oadp-operator/docs/noobaa/install_oadp_noobaa.md

 With an existing bucket created inside of Noobaa or Minio, a user can configure OADP to setup a `BackupStorageLocation` object for Velero.
-The bucket credentials will still need to be created as a secret in the `oadp-operator-system` namespace.
+The bucket credentials will still need to be created as a secret in the `openshift-adp` namespace.

 The credentials file should follow this AWS credentials